Home » Travel Stories » Newfoundland & Labrador » Twillingate Seafood Boil

 A Small World in a Big Landscape

-Later, we ended the evening at a trailhead (I believe it was the Back Harbour Trail) to watch a perfect sunset, followed by a pint at the local pub with the seafood boil gang.
+Later, we ended the evening at a trailhead (Back Harbour Trail) to watch a perfect sunset, followed by a pint at the local pub with the seafood boil gang.
+That week, I shared photos on social media — a few months later, they appeared in HOMME Magazine and other columns featuring Crystal and Wild Island Kitchen.

 Car Rentals in Newfoundland

-With vast distances between communities and limited public transportation, having your own vehicle is often the only practical way to explore the island’s coastal routes and iceberg viewing areas.
+Finding a rental car can be tricky in Newfoundland, particularly May–September.
+With vast distances and limited public transportation, a personal vehicle is the most practical way to explore coastal routes and iceberg areas.

 My attempt Return to Twillingate

 Years later, I returned to Twillingate.
-Crystal, called away as I arrived, so I had lunch at a local seafood restaurant nearby.
+Crystal was called away as I arrived, so I had lunch at a local seafood restaurant nearby.
 To my amazement, a lady from that very first foraging tour was sitting at the next table.
 Crystal had texted her to say I was in town.
 It is this sense of community and the deep Indigenous roots of the land that keep me coming back to Newfoundland.

-Frequently Asked Queations about Twillingate
+Frequently Asked Questions about Twillingate

-A. I highly recommend Wild Island Kitchen.
-Crystal’s foraging and shore-side seafood boil is a “Slow Travel” experience that uses locally sourced ingredients, Indigenous traditions, and fresh North Atlantic seawater.
+Wild Island Kitchen.
+Crystal’s shore-side seafood boil is a Slow Travel experience using fresh, locally sourced ingredients and Indigenous traditions.

 About the Author

-Roland Bast is an award-winning travel photographer and a TMAC (Travel Media Association of Canada) Gold Medalist.
-Specializing in “Slow Travel” narratives, Roland focuses on capturing the deep cultural connections between people and the landscapes they inhabit.
+Roland Bast is an award-winning travel photographer and TMAC Gold Medalist, specializing in Slow Travel storytelling.
+His work captures the deep cultural connections between people and the landscapes they inhabit.
+Roland’s photography of Crystal’s tours has been featured widely, showcasing authentic culinary traditions in Newfoundland.

-Discover more from Roland Bast | Slow Travel Photographer
+Discover more from Roland Bast | Destination Storyteller

 Subscribe to get the latest posts sent to your email.